ACTEA-Erasmus/m2c3-plc/Ad04/Subchapter01.md

 # Wire color code
+The color code used with the banana chords and the didactical panel.

  | Color | Function | Comment |
  | :---: | :---: | :---: |
  | Red | 24 VDC | Control circuits '+' |